Texas A&M Foundation 2020 Annual Report

 Giving by Donor Location

-More than 10,600 gifts totaling more than $172 million came from donors residing in Texas.
-Donors in Massachusetts gave 63 gifts totaling more than $20 million, while donors in California contributed 477 gifts for more than $6.5 million—making those states second and third in total gift value, respectively.
-Thirty-one gifts came from donors living overseas.
+More than 12,000 gifts totaling more than $165 million came from donors residing in Texas.
+Donors in Maryland gave 39 gifts totaling more than $35 million, while donors in California contributed 476 gifts for more than $9.8 million—making those states second and third in total gift value, respectively.
+Sixty gifts came from donors living overseas.

-Contributions from former students, friends, and private and family foundations (many formed by former students) make up 67 percent of gifts to the Foundation, while gifts from corporations and other organizations make up 33 percent of the total.
+Contributions from former students, friends, and private and family foundations (many formed by former students) make up 65 percent of gifts to the university and the Foundation, while gifts from corporations and other organizations make up 35 percent of the total.

 Following generally accepted accounting principles, this total includes pledges and irrevocable planned gifts.

-Top Five Corporate and Foundation Donors by Cumulative FY 2017 Giving
+Leading Corporate and Foundation Donors by FY 2020 Cumulative Giving

 Each gift received by the Foundation is linked to one of four designated “impact areas.”